 Good Energy’s due diligence process required bidding suppliers to meet strict qualification requirements.
 Among other things, the request required suppliers to demonstrate financial strength and experience, as well as customer service capabilities.
 This process minimized any chance of a supplier going out of business.
 If the supplier is bought, the purchasing entity will continue to provide supply service under the existing contract terms.

-Good Energy will work with your community to obtain renewal pricing.
+Good Energy will work with Millbury to obtain renewal pricing.
 Similar to the original term, eligible customers will be given the opportunity to opt out.

-No, the municipality does not pay any administrative fees.
+No, Millbury does not pay any administrative fees.

 In 1997, the State of Massachusetts became the first state to pass municipal electric aggregation legislation, a type of program designed to save consumers money on their electricity bills.
 In fact, in 1997, the Commonwealth formed the Cape Light Compact, the first municipal electric aggregation program in the country.
 Six other states have since followed.
 The programs go by different names in different states, but the bulk-purchasing principles upon which they operate are largely the same.
 By aggregating, or grouping, a large number of electric accounts together, economies of scale are created, enabling participating municipalities to achieve greater savings for consumers than could normally have been achieved by the individual customer.

-Good Energy, L.P. is a leading national energy management and consulting firm that has been implementing large and small community choice aggregation programs in various states across the country since 2008.
-They have partnered with your municipality to design and operate this CCA program.
+Good Energy, L.P. is a leading national energy management and consulting firm that has been implementing large and small CEA programs in various states across the country since 2008.
+They have partnered with your municipality to design and operate this CEA program.
 Good Energy is headquartered in New York City and is currently the retained community electricity aggregation consultant for over 200 communities across the country.
-Millbury selected Good Energy to serve as its energy consultant through a competitive process, in partnership with neighboring cities and towns.